Bismarck-v/core-code-month-1/README.md

 Because they facilitate the way to visually represent the flow of data through an information processing system, in this we make an analysis of the processes or procedures that we require to carry out a program or an objective

+---
+**9. Search about High-level languages and Low-level languages, you can start with this [video](https://www.youtube.com/watch?v=1vRPOp5p-qs&ab_channel=EliasTheProfe "Comienza a aprender").
+Completed**